stockphrase/no-silo/content/courses/writing-2/essay-1.md

 What is education?
 What is its purpose?
 Write an essay exploring these questions.

 I am interested in *your* views, your understanding, your argument.
-So I ask that you **perform no research and seek out no help for this essay**.
+So I ask that you **perform no research and seek no help for this assignment**.
 No googling; no library visits; don’t ask your uncle, friends, or roommate; no ChatGPT.
 Just use your head and write what you think in the best way you know how.
+Don't worry: it will be fine!

 {{< hint note >}}